entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Zhang and Young (1992), Character 1; Zhu (1996), Character 34, part; Jia *et al.* (2010), Character 47, part; Pan *et al.* (2018), Character 34, part; Wang and Zhu (2018), Character 2; Liu *et al*.
 (2023), Character 2; Plax and Lukševičs (2023), Character 2; Luo *et al*.
 (2025), Character 2.

 > - Xian: The coding of *Hohsienolepis hsintuensis* should be changed from ? to 1.
 P'an and Wang (1978) and Pan (1984) all discribed that the ornamentation of *Hohsienolepis hsintuensis* is vertical fine ridges.
+- Xian: Based on a misunderstanding, the coding of *Hohsienolepis hsintuensis* will change back from 1 to 0.

 > - The coding of *Zhujielepis* is 0.
 > - The coding of *Yangfanyu* is 0.
 > - The coding of *Luquanolepis-like* is ?.